 Differences from Platform.sh on the Grid

-When using Platform.sh Dedicated, a few configuration options and tools function differently from Platform.sh on the Grid, aka the Development Environment.
+When using Platform.sh Dedicated, a few configuration options and tools function differently from Platform.sh on the Grid, or the Development Environment.

 Platform.sh Dedicated comes with